eli-darkly/launchdarkly-rust-client/README.md

 The only functionality currently implemented is:

 * Polling for feature flags.
 * Evaluating feature flags.
-All currently supported operators should work.
+All currently supported operators should work, except segment matching.

 Not yet implemented:

+* Reusable user segments.
 * A streaming client.
 * Analytics events.
 * A persistent feature store (e.g. Redis).